 Factors that could make a case more complex:

-There will be an additional charge for attending a tribunal hearing of £1,850 per day (excluding VAT).
-The length of a tribunal hearing will depend upon the complexity of your case, as follows:
+There will generally be an additional charge for attending a Tribunal hearing of £1495 plus VAT per day (excluding VAT).
+Generally, we would allow:

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Our fees set out above cover all of the work in relation to the following key stages of a claim:
+The fees set out above cover all of the work in relation to the key stages of a claim:

 The stages set out above are an indication and if some of the stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

-The time that it takes from taking your initial instructions to the final resolution of your matters depends largely on the stage at which your case is resolved.
+The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 1-6 weeks.
-If your claim proceeds to a final hearing, your case is likely to take 20-52 weeks.
-This is just an estimate and we will, of course, be able to give you a more accurate timescale once we have more information and as the matter progresses.
+If your claim proceeds to a Final Hearing, your case is likely to take 20-52 weeks.
+This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.